wingedpanther/nmbi/content/posts/papermod/papermod-features/index.md

 ### General Information
-Ensure you submit valid explanation if you have gap in the employement and studies.
+>Ensure you submit valid explanation if you have gap in the employement and studies.

-Submit explanation if you signatory(employment and qualification forms) does not have an official email address.
+>Prepare an explanation if the signatory(employment and qualification forms) does not have an official email address.
 The explanation must be written in the official letterhead, signed and stamped.

+>Prepare an explanation if the signatory's title is different that what NMBI required.

+>Prepare an affidavit if your name is different in the documents.